Cheapest off-peak EV charging tariff rates in the UK — ranked for July 2026

 3) Compare the full tariff

-4) Switch and schedule charging
+4) Switch and schedule

-Quick calculation
+Quick calculation for your car

 3. Add any daytime top-ups at the day/peak rate

-You can refine this by looking at your charger app history or your vehicle’s charging screen.
+Refine it using your charger app history or your vehicle's charging screen.

 Eligibility: who can get off-peak EV charging tariffs?

 Eligibility varies by supplier and tariff.
-Some off-peak EV tariffs are open to any household with a smart meter; others require proof of an EV, a compatible smart charger, or smart charging via an app.
+Some off-peak EV tariffs are open to any household with a smart meter; others require proof of an EV, a compatible smart charger, or supplier-managed smart charging via an app.

 Smart meter